Untangling Sample and Population Level Estimands in Bayesian Causal Computation: Common Implementations and Errors

 The second departure is also concerning as $B=1$ will not in general eliminate Monte Carlo error.
 Thus variability in $\tilde \Psi^{(t)}$ could be too large as it will capture both posterior variability \text{and} MC error.
 Credible intervals based on draws of $\tilde \Psi^{(t)}$ may be much too wide, which may lead to over-coverage in repeated samples.
 However, the average (across $t$) of $\tilde \Psi^{(t)}$ will still be unbiased for the PATE.\\

-The misunderstanding underlying the implementation above is that making inferences about the PATE is not a posterior predictive exercise.
-The PATE is not a function of the subjects' unknown counterfactuals, but rather a function of unknown parameters.
-Thus, if in our model the conditional expectations $E[Y(a) \mid L=l;\phi_{Ya}]$ are available in closed form, then we do not need to approximate it via MC by simulating outcomes at all.
-If we choose to do so anyway, we should at least do it for $B>>1$ so that the MC approximation is negligible.
+The error above stems from incorrectly supposing that Bayesian inference for the PATE is a posterior predictive exercise.
+It is not since the PATE is not a function of the subjects' unknown counterfactuals, but rather a function of unknown parameters.

-\subsubsection{Conflating ITEs and CATEs}
+\subsection{Conflating ITEs and CATEs}

-In other settings, analysts target ``the causal effect'' for a given subject - but often fail to specify whether they are referring to the ITE, $\theta_i(Y_i^M)$ or the CATE, $\psi(l, \phi_{Y1}, \phi_{Y0})$, evaluated at $l_i$.
+In other settings, analysts target ``the causal effect'' for a given subject - but often fail to specify whether they are referring to the ITE, $\theta_i(Y_i^M)$, or the CATE, $\psi(l, \phi_{Y1}, \phi_{Y0})$, evaluated at $l_i$.
 As discussed before, these are different quantities with uncertainty stemming from different marginals of the joint posterior, which can lead to different inferences.
 The ITE is the causal effect for a specific unit in the sample.
 On the other hand, $\psi(l_i, \phi_{Y1}, \phi_{Y0})$ is average causal effect within the sub-population of units in the target population who have the covariate profile $L=l_i$. \\

 As in the previous sub-section, given posterior draws of the outcome model parameters $\{\phi_{Y1}^{(t)}, \phi_{Y0}^{(t)}\}_{t=1}^T$, it may be tempting to compute the posterior draw of the ``causal effect for subject $i$'' as follows: Given draw $t^{th}$ parameter draw, \begin{enumerate} \item Simulate potential outcome under treatment $a=1$ and $a=0$,